 What are the programme outcomes?

 - However, changing ingrained attitudes and behaviours is hard work and attending this programme is sometimes not enough to motivate a permanent change in behaviour.
-Some men will continue their abusive behaviour or some forms of it.
+Some participants will continue their abusive behaviour or some forms of it.